elijahcroft/trackhawk/README.md

-# TrackHawk privacy extension 🦅
+# TrackHawk Privacy Extension 🦅

 ## Overview

 The Privacy Tracker Chrome Extension helps users evaluate how much a website tracks their activity.
 It categorizes websites into three levels:

----

-**SAFE**: Minimal or no tracking.
+**🟢 SAFE**: Minimal or no tracking.

-**MODERATE**: Some tracking present.
+**🟡 MODERATE**: Some tracking present.

-**UNSAFE**: Heavy tracking detected.
+**🔴 UNSAFE**: Heavy tracking detected.

 ## Features

-Analyzes website tracking mechanisms.
+🔍 Analyzes website tracking mechanisms.

-Displays a privacy rating (Safe, Moderate, Unsafe).
+📊 Displays a privacy rating (Safe, Moderate, Unsafe).

-Provides insights into tracking methods used by websites.
+📜 Provides insights into tracking methods used by websites.

-User-friendly interface for quick assessments.
+🖥️ User-friendly interface for quick assessments.

 ## Usage

 Click the extension icon while browsing.
 View the privacy rating for the current webpage.
 Check detailed tracking insights if available.

 ## Future Improvements

-Implementing real-time blocking of trackers.
+🚫 Implementing real-time blocking of trackers.

-Enhancing the accuracy of tracking detection.
+🎯 Enhancing the accuracy of tracking detection.

-Adding customization options for user preferences.
+⚙️ Adding customization options for user preferences.

-License
+## License

 MIT License